When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

 The NRL schedule runs from March until October, so the six-month campaign isn’t ideal for those only looking to bet on the NRL.

 Are you wondering if you’re the type of person who should consider betting on one sport exclusively?
-Read these five main traits that lend themselves to singular sport betting and then decide for yourself.
+Read these five main traits that lend themselves to singular sports betting and then decide for yourself.

 Are you new to the sports betting landscape?
 If so, chances are that you don’t want to dive head-first into the sports betting world without testing the waters in at least one sport first.